wp-plugins/microblog-poster/readme.txt

     On 'My Plurk Apps' page this time click on 'Test Console' button.

     4. First click on 'Get Request Token', then some processing is done.
-    After that click on 'Open Authorization url', you will be redirected to a new page and you will have to grant the permission in order to get your verification code.
+    After that click on 'Open Authorization Url', you will be redirected to a new page and you will have to grant the permission in order to get your verification code.